India's GDP may grow faster than estimated in Q4 but FY22 growth may falter

-New Delhi, May 25 (IANS) There is both good news and bad news on the economic front for India that is looking to come out from the second and deadlier wave of Covid pandemic.
+New Delhi: There is both good news and bad news on the economic front for India that is looking to come out from the second and deadlier wave of Covid pandemic.

 The good news is that the country's GDP is expected at faster pace than expected in January-March quarter of 2021 as a pick up in economy activity during the period of fading pandemic surge has resulted in higher than expected output from various sectors.